Blobfolio/trimothy/README.md

 Trimothy is a small library that expands on the limited String- and slice-trimming capabilities provided by the standard library.

-If any of these methods happened to be introduced into `stable` rust, they will be removed from here.
+If any of these methods happened to be introduced into stable Rust in the future, they will simply be removed from here.

-### `TrimSlice`
+### TrimSlice

 This trait adds the following basic trimming capabilities to `&[u8]`, `Vec<u8>`, and `Box<[u8]>`, similar to those enjoyed by strings.